fff-rs/juice/doc/src/create-new-layer.md

 6. Add the new layer to the `LayerType` in `layer.rs` and add the matching for `.support_in_place` and `.worker_from_config`.

-7. If the new layer relies on a collenchyma operation, also add the collenchyma trait boundary.
+7. If the new layer relies on a coaster operation, also add the coaster trait boundary.

 8. Add documentation and serialization to the new layer.